avalon60/OraTAPI/README.md

 - **Connection Manager**: Includes a connection manager (similar to named connections in SQLcl), allowing credentials to be securely stored and used transparently.

 ### Limitations
-Connection via LDAP or Wallets is only supported via thick client.
-To configure thick client, either:

-- Place the basic [Oracle Instant Client](https://www.oracle.com/database/technologies/instant-client/downloads.html) in an oracle_client folder, directly below the root OraTAPI directory.
+LDAP-based connections require thick mode.

+Wallet-based connections can work in thin mode, but if the target database requires Oracle Native Network Encryption or checksumming, you must use thick mode with Oracle Instant Client.

+To configure thick mode, OraTAPI can use any of the following:

+- Pass `--oracle-client-dir <instant-client-dir>` to `ora_tapi` for the current run.
-- Set and export the ORACLE_IC_HOME shell variable, to point to the Instant Client location.
+- Set and export the `ORACLE_IC_HOME` shell variable to point to the Instant Client location.
+- Place the basic [Oracle Instant Client](https://www.oracle.com/database/technologies/instant-client/downloads.html) in an `oracle_client` folder under the active profile directory, for example `~/OraTAPI/configs/<active-profile>/oracle_client`.
 ---

 ### Documentation